patofoto/Demon_Klipper_Essentials_Unified/README.md

 This will bring these files into your system, be sure to comment out & NOT delete your current START & END PRINT Macros just yet!

+### Macro layout import/restore

 Lastly in Mainsail click the cogs top right of the screen & then click the `RESTORE` button in the `Interface Settings` window & find the `backup-mainsail-DEMON-MACROS.json` file to bring in the macro setup.

+This will bring in the defualt macro layout.

 ### Mainsail.cfg Usage